Qualifications for first-year admission:

-The Program generally draws its students from among those already admitted to the University as a President's, Provost's, or Dean's Scholar.
-This acceptance recognizes high achievement in classes, standardized tests, and service to school and community.
-Of those accepted only 25 to 30 percent further qualifies for the University Honors Program.
-The new UHP class, when ultimately constituted, represents less than 5 per cent of each year's freshman class.
+The University Honors Program generally draws its students from among those already admitted to the University as a Presidential Scholar, Provost Scholar, or Johnson Scholar Semi-finalist.
+This acceptance recognizes high achievement in classes, standardized tests, service to school and community, and leadership.

 Entering Honors Program students typically present a combined SAT in the upper 1400s or higher, with a correspondingly high grade-point average in college-prep courses.
-As a rule, the freshman UHP class averages a cumulative SAT of about 1500 and college-prep GPA above 3.9, with comparable ACT scores.
+As a rule, the first-year UHP class averages a cumulative SAT of about 1500 and college-prep GPA above 3.9, with comparable ACT scores (above 32).